128 WALTER ROAD

 A. Swansea has a wide variety of student accommodation ranging from single rooms in shared houses to houses for up to 10 people.
-The rental prices range from approximately £65 to £150 per week, depending on location and quality.
+There`s a variety of rental prices available depending on location and quality.
 The properties are normally owned by private individuals or larger national companies.
-Whilst most of the properties currently on offer are shared houses, there have recently been some quite major developments in the city, converting old commercial units into large residential accommodation.
+Whilst a lot of the properties currently on offer are shared houses, there have recently been some quite major developments in the city, converting old commercial units into large residential accommodation.
 One of the most significant being the Portland House development, in the heart of the city centre, which provides executive studio apartments specifically for students.
 Some students like to spend their first year in student halls of residence before moving out into private rented accommodation in their second year.
 However these days many students, especially late arrivals, are moving straight into a shared house from the outset.

 A. All landlords must by law have a current Gas Safety Certificate relevant to the property.
-In addition, you can also ask whether there is a current Fire Equipment Inspection Certificate and an NICEIC certificate (for Electrical Safety lasting 5 years).
+In addition, you can also ask to see the current Fire Equipment Inspection Certificate, Electrical Fire Safety Certificate and the current HMO Certificate (where appropraite).

-A. Once you have found a suitable property you will have to book an appointment to fill in the various paperwork and read through the Tenancy Agreement at the Studentdigz office.
-You will be required to nominate a suitable Guarantor (An income earning UK Resident who is willing to guarantee your rent or any debts as a result of you not being able to pay – normally a Parent or Guardian).
-You will also be required to pay the Agency Fee and Deposit your Bond at this point.
-All bond monies are entered into the Deposit Protection Service (DPS) in accordance with the law introduced in April 2007.
+A. Once you have found a suitable property you will be sent a link to regsiter your own "Goodlord" account.
+Goodlord is an online tenant application process we use to make the whole process of signing up more efficient.
+You will be required to nominate a suitable Guarantor (an income earning UK based home owner who is willing to guarantee your rent or any debts as a result of you not being able to pay – normally a Parent or Guardian).
+You will also be required to pay the Agency Fee, First Months Rent and pay your Bond Deposit at this point.
+All bond deposit monies are entered into the Deposit Protection Service (DPS) in accordance with the law introduced in April 2007.

 Tenant Fee (Student) £75.00

 Tenant Fee (Residential) £125.00 (includes Full Credit Checks & Referencing)